Confronting Abusive Language Online: A Survey from the Ethical and Human Rights Perspective: Current Ethics-Related Challenges

 \subsubsection{Label Bias}

 Besides skewed data representations resulting from data sampling, the bias in annotations is another barrier to building fair and robust systems.
 NLP researchers have investigated two types of label bias in existing datasets: annotator bias and task formulation bias.
 As explained in Section \ref{sec:language-resources}, these biases originate from the subjectivity and ambiguity of the definitions of abusive behavior.
-A common practice to handle this subjectivity is labeling an instance through majority voting; however, this can serve to amplify the opinions of the majority and suppress minority voices \cite{blodgett-etal-2020-language}.
+A common practice to handle this subjectivity is labeling an instance through majority voting; however, this can serve to amplify the opinions of the majority and suppress minority voices \shortcite{blodgett-etal-2020-language}.

-\citeA{tversky1974judgment} were the first psychologists that showed how humans employ heuristics to make judgements under uncertainty.
-These heuristics are formed based on complex factors and lead to systematic personal biases, which are reflected in the annotations. \citeA{wilhelm2019gendered} studied the influence of social media users' characteristics on the evaluation of hate comments, focusing on abuse aimed towards women and sexual minorities.
-Their results indicate that moral judgments can be gendered. \citeA{breitfeller-etal-2019-finding} used the degree of discrepancies in annotations between male and female annotators to surface nuanced microaggressions.
-Annotators' knowledge of different aspects of hateful behaviour can significantly impact the performance of trained classification models \cite{waseem2016you}.
-Similarly, annotators' insensitivity or unawareness of dialect can lead to biased annotations and amplify harms against racial minorities \cite{waseem2018bridging,sap2019risk}.
-In another work on annotation bias, \citeA{al2020identifying} showed that the annotator's demographic features, such as first language, age and education, significantly impact the quality of annotations. \citeA{wich2020investigating} identified annotator groups by using annotation behaviour characteristics, highlighting the significance of the annotator's behaviour in the quality of acquired annotations.
+\shortciteA{tversky1974judgment} were the first psychologists that showed how humans employ heuristics to make judgements under uncertainty.
+These heuristics are formed based on complex factors and lead to systematic personal biases, which are reflected in the annotations. \shortciteA{wilhelm2019gendered} studied the influence of social media users' characteristics on the evaluation of hate comments, focusing on abuse aimed towards women and sexual minorities.
+Their results indicate that moral judgments can be gendered. \shortciteA{breitfeller-etal-2019-finding} used the degree of discrepancies in annotations between male and female annotators to surface nuanced microaggressions.
+Annotators' knowledge of different aspects of hateful behaviour can significantly impact the performance of trained classification models \shortcite{waseem2016you}.
+Similarly, annotators' insensitivity or unawareness of dialect can lead to biased annotations and amplify harms against racial minorities \shortcite{waseem2018bridging,sap2019risk}.
+In such cases, re-annotating data while accounting for speaker identity and dialect may be a more effective strategy than employing automatic model debiasing techniques \shortcite{zhou-etal-2021-challenges}.
+In another work on annotation bias, \shortciteA{al2020identifying} showed that the annotator's demographic features, such as first language, age and education, significantly impact the quality of annotations. \shortciteA{wich2020investigating} identified annotator groups by using annotation behaviour characteristics, highlighting the significance of the annotator's behaviour in the quality of acquired annotations.